serbe-hindert/arraylist-compiletime/README.md

 # arraylist
 (nerd version)

+arraylist datastructure for datatype known at compile time via macros.

 ## IMPORTANT: needs stdlib.h include, or some different implementations of malloc, realloc and free to function!!!
 These are not automatically included!

-arraylist datastructure for datatype known at compile time via macros.
+Affected are all the create and destroy functions, that use the heap for at least the elements field in the arraylist structure.

 For datatypes only known during the runtime look at https://github.com/serbe-hindert/arraylist-runtime